Eesha723/Face-Recognition-System/README.md

+# Face Recognition System

+A project designed to perform face recognition using Gabor models and OpenCV.
 ## User Instruction Manual

 1. Unzip the project folder and open it in Spyder or PyCharm.
 Ensure that the OpenCV library is installed.